odoo/documentation/accounting/localizations/switzerland.rst

 +-------------------------------------------------+------------+------------------------+--------------------------------------+-----------------+---------------------------------------------------------------------------+
 | TVA due a 3.7% (Incl.
 TS)                       | 3.7%       | 3.7% Incl.             | TVA 3.7%                             | Sales           | Switzerland VAT Form: grid 342 base, Switzerland VAT Form: grid 342 tax   |
 +-------------------------------------------------+------------+------------------------+--------------------------------------+-----------------+---------------------------------------------------------------------------+

-.. tip:: **Do not suppress or modify the existing taxes** (8.0% and 3.8%).
-You just have to archive them once you have encoded all your 2017 transactions.

 If you have questions or remarks, please contact our support using odoo.com/help.